jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/The wave equation in spacetime.md

 ###### _proof sketch:_

-Notice that the left hand side is [[Fourier Analysis --- math-139/notes/The Fourier transform in Euclidean space#_definition _ radial function|radial]].
+Notice that the left hand side is [[Fourier analysis --- math-139/notes/The Fourier transform in Euclidean space#_definition _ radial function|radial]].
 Thus it suffices to show that the formula holds along a single ray.
 Choose, $\xi$ such that in polar coordinates $\theta = \phi = 0$.
 Then
 $$
 \widehat{d \sigma}(\xi) = \int_{0}^{2 \pi} \int_{0}^\pi e^{- 2 \pi i \rho \cos\theta} \, d\theta \, d\phi = \frac{\sin(2 \pi \rho t)}{2 \pi \rho t}.
 $$

-Now use the same [[Fourier Analysis --- math-139/notes/Facts about integration and convergence#_theorem _ Fubini's theorem|Fubini's theorem]] trick that we used to prove [[Fourier Analysis --- math-139/notes/Convolutions#_proposition _ the Fourier transform turns convolution into multiplication|convolution-multiplication duality]].
+Now use the same [[Fourier analysis --- math-139/notes/Facts about integration and convergence#_theorem _ Fubini's theorem|Fubini's theorem]] trick that we used to prove [[Fourier analysis --- math-139/notes/Convolutions#_proposition _ the Fourier transform turns convolution into multiplication|convolution-multiplication duality]].
 In some sense, this indicates that the spherical mean is a convolution.

 ##### _proposition:_ the physical intuition for the wave equation